 These Investors Struck Gold Picking Stocks.
 Can You Do the Same?

 When the stock market came tumbling down in the Great Recession, many investors ran for the hills.
-Jim Wang, founder of Wallet Hacks, had a different idea.
+Jim Wang, the founder of Wallet Hacks, had a different idea.
 He saw an opportunity in the low stock prices and bought shares in several companies including Southwest Airlines.
 That single stock investment has returned 950 percent for Jim since his 2009 investment.

-Common wisdom in the stock market today tells most investors to avoid individual stocks in favor of low-fee funds, but there are plenty of examples of investors hitting the jackpot on a single stock investment, or a handful of good picks.
+Common wisdom in the stock market today tells most investors to avoid individual stocks in favor of low-fee funds, but there are plenty of examples of investors hitting the jackpot on a single stock investment or a handful of good picks.
 While single stocks are riskier than a diverse portfolio, they also offer opportunities for a big payoff if your investment and timing are right.
 Here are some success stories — and the lessons you can learn from them.

 The Single Stock Debate